Overall System Status:

 Following are some frequently asked questions regarding the computer ownership requirement

 Dartmouth requires all students to own a computer that meets minimum hardware requirements and works on the Dartmouth network.
 While you may certainly choose to purchase your computer anywhere, there are some advantages to buying through the Dartmouth Computer Store.
-All computers sold through the campus store meet our hardware standards, and are "network ready" out of the box.
+All computers sold through the campus store meet our hardware standards.
 In addition, you'll receive an educational discount when buying through the store, and can have warranty service performed on premises.
 If you already own a computer, or plan to buy one elsewhere please be aware that you WILL NOT be entitled to a free loaner and will be charged a service fee if service is needed, please check to be sure it meets our minimum supported hardware requirements.

-Dartmouth offers a number of laptop computer packages to incoming students — both from Lenovo and Apple.
-To keep up to date on the most current information about packages we recommend, we suggest you monitor the Class of 2017 website.
+Dartmouth offers a number of laptop computer packages to incoming students — both from Dell and Apple.
+To keep up to date on the most current information about packages we recommend, we suggest you monitor the Class of 2018 website.
 We will post updated information as it becomes available over the summer.

 We will also have netbooks for sale, like the Dell Latitude E6430 and the MacBook Pro, as well as Apple iPads.
 New products may be introduced over the summer and we will update our offerings as they become available.

-iPads and Netbooks are not intended to be replacements for computers; they are something that people purchase in addition to a computer.
+iPads, Tablets and Netbooks are not intended to be replacements for computers; they are something that people purchase in addition to a computer.
 They are useful for surfing the Web or checking e-mail while you’re away from your computer.
-Some courses require students to install applications which would not work on Netbooks or iPads.
+Some courses require students to install applications which may not work on Netbooks, Tablets or iPads.

-You can spend nearly your entire college career without worrying about getting the service you need.
-The Computer Store on campus is an authorized repair shop for both.
+We strongly encourage students to purchase a 4 year warranty for their computer.
+This allows you to spend your entire college career without worrying about getting the service you need.
+The Computer Store on campus is an authorized repair shop for both Dell and Apple repairs.

 Note: computer models are updated regularly and you will receive the model that has the latest technology at the time of your purchase.

-If you already own a computer, or plan to buy one elsewhere please be aware that you WILL NOT be entitled to a free loaner and will be charged a service fee if service is needed.
+If you already own a computer, or plan to buy one elsewhere please be aware that if you take your computer to the on-camps Computer Store for repair, you WILL NOT be entitled to a free loaner and will be charged a service fee if service is needed.

 If you bring a computer from home, it must have antivirus software installed and active.
 Computers that contract viruses will be denied access to the network until all viruses have been removed.